 Pronamel® toothpaste has been specifically formulated to help protect teeth from the effects of acid erosion.
 It works in several ways:

 - It helps to re-harden acid-softened enamel, making it more resistant to further effects of acid erosion.

 - It is minimally abrasive to limit further enamel erosion during the process of tooth brushing.

 - It is pH neutral (non-acidic) to be kind to tooth enamel.

 - It is specially formulated for people with sensitive teeth, which can be a sign of the effects of acid erosion.

 Pronamel® toothpaste should be used twice a day, every day, in place of your regular toothpaste.
 It will immediately begin to help protect teeth from the future effects of acid erosion.

-Once tooth enamel is lost, it cannot be replaced.
-However, Pronamel® toothpaste can help re-harden acid-softened tooth enamel and protect it from wearing away.
+Once tooth enamel is lost, it cannot be replaced.1 However, Pronamel® toothpaste can help re-harden acid-softened tooth enamel and protect it from wearing away.

-No. Pronamel® toothpaste provides the benefits of a regular toothpaste.
+No. Pronamel® toothpaste should be used as your regular toothpaste.
 It contains fluoride to fight cavities, freshens breath, and cleans teeth.
 Plus, it re-strengthens acid-softened enamel to protect against the effects of acid erosion.
-For maximum effectiveness, Pronamel® toothpaste should be used twice a day, every day, in place of your regular toothpaste.
+For maximum effectiveness, Pronamel® toothpaste should be used twice a day, every day as your regular toothpaste.